 The Authenticator sends message 1 to the Supplicant at the end of a successful IEEE 802.1X authentication, after (re)association completes for a STA that has authenticated with SAE or for which PSK authentication is negotiated, when a cached PMKSA is used, or after a STA requests a new key.
 On reception of message 1, the Supplicant determines whether the Key Replay Counter field value has been used before with the current PMKSA.
 If the Key Replay Counter field value is less than or equal to the current local value, the Supplicant discards the message.
 Otherwise, the Supplicant:

-a) Generates a new nonce SNonce.
+a) Generates a new nonce SNonce if no SNonce has been yet generated for this 4-way handshake.
+The same SNonce is reused within the 4-way handshake until a valid message 3 has been received.

 b) Derives PTK, the derived PTK including the Key derivation key (KDK) if WUR frame protection is being negotiated.